Anolis carolinensis: Behavior

 Male anoles are strongly territorial creatures.
 Some have even been witnessed fighting their own reflections in mirrored glass.
 The male will fight other males to defend his territory.
 On sighting another male, the anole will compress his body, extend the dewlap, inflate a dorsal ridge, bob his head and attempt to chase the rival away.
 If the rival male continues to approach, anoles will fight by biting and scratching each other.
-Studies have also shown that there is a positive correlation between bite-force and the size of the individual’s dewlap.
+Studies have also shown that there is a positive correlation between bite-force and the size of the individual's dewlap.

 One study showed that heavyweights had 50% higher testosterone concentrations than lightweights during the breeding season.
-It seems that disproportionally larger heads and dewlaps may be correlated to higher bite forces of heavyweights.
+It seems that disproportionately larger heads and dewlaps may be correlated to higher bite forces of heavyweights.
 Those with darker colorations will choose lower perch sites compared to their lighter conspecifics.

-Adult female anoles have much smaller dewlaps that they rarely use during encounters with other anoles and never use during courting.
+For heavyweight males of the same size the one with the higher bite force wins disputes more frequently.